Lanentech/lanentech/README.md

 The website application for the Lanentech Ltd business.

-_NOTE: This application has been built on a Linux machine and is untested on a Windows or macOS machine._
+_NOTE: This application has been developed on a Linux machine and is untested on a Windows or macOS machine._

+### PREREQUISITES

+- This project uses Docker, and therefore you will have to docker installed.

+- The project makes use of the Make GNU command, so you will need to install this if you haven't got access to it.
+This comes installed on Linux and macOS out of the box.

+- This project uses ports 3306 and 8090.
+If you have something bound to these ports already, you will experience port clashes and will need to resolve them, before building this project.

 ### INITIAL SETUP